Sailor Moon (TV series): Home releases

-In Japan, Sailor Moon received VHS releases during its run.
-The first VHS was released on July 25, 1993.
+In Japan, Sailor Moon received VHS and LaserDisc releases during its run.
+The first LaserDisc volume was released on April 25, 1993 and the first VHS volume was released on July 25, 1993.
 Sailor Moon did not receive a DVD release until 2002.
 Mass-produced individual six-episode DVDs were released beginning on May 21, 2002.
-On January 25, 2017, the Blu-ray collection of the series was released from June 14 during the franchise's 25th anniversary as Pretty Guardian Sailor Moon, and each seasons consisted 23 episodes per volume.
+On January 25, 2017, the Blu-ray collection of the series was released from June 14 during the franchise's 25th anniversary as Pretty Guardian Sailor Moon, and each season consisted of 23 episodes per volume.